wacncontent/CustomizeTool/addCommentOutput/includes/virtual-machines-common-manage-availability.md

    ![Conceptual drawing of the update domain and fault domain configuration](./media/virtual-machines-common-manage-availability/ud-fd-configuration.png)

-
-### Configure each application tier into separate availability sets
-
-
-###<a name="configure-each-application-tier-into-separate-availability-sets"></a> Configure each application tier into separate availability sets
+###  <a name="configure-each-application-tier-into-separate-availability-sets"></a>  Configure each application tier into separate availability sets
-

 If your virtual machines are all nearly identical and serve the same purpose for your application, we recommend that you configure an availability set for each tier of your application.
 If you place two different tiers in the same availability set, all virtual machines in the same application tier can be rebooted at once.
 By configuring at least two virtual machines in an availability set for each tier, you guarantee that at least one virtual machine in each tier will be available.